ZigaVukcevicDev/code-quest/README.md

 - Used lazy loading of module based on given route

+All components and directives are prefixed with `cq` (code quest), e.g. **cq-breadcrumbs** to potentially avoid conflicts with other libraries.

 ### Project structure of monorepo and tech stack 💻

 ```bash